Memorable Manitobans: George Montegu Black (1875-1959)

 In 1924 he acquired the brewery business founded in 1887 by E. L. Drewry and formed a new company known as Drewrys Limited.
 For 28 years he was President of Western Breweries Limited and its subsidiary companies, retiring in 1950.
 He was one of the founders of the Winnipeg Real Estate Board in 1903.
 He was made a life member of the board in 1953.

-In 1901, he was married to Gertrude Maxwell Moffat.
-They had two children: Montegu Margaret Black (1905-?, wife of ) and George Montegu Black.
+On 4 September 1901, he married Gertrude Maxwell Moffat (c1880-1952).
+They had two children: Montegu Margaret Black (1905-?, wife of Ronald Thomas Riley, daughter-in-law of Conrad Stephenson Riley) and George Montegu Black.
 He was a member of the Manitoba Club, Carleton Club, Pine Ridge Golf Club, Motor Country Club, Winnipeg Squash Racquet Club (President, 1914-1919), Manitoba Jockey Club, St. Charles Country Club, Mount Royal Club (Montreal), and Assiniboia Club (Regina).
 He was a life member of the board for the Winnipeg General Hospital and a Director of the Manitoba Division of the Navy League of Canada and the Lakeside Fresh Air Camp for Children on Lake Winnipeg.

 1911 Canada census, Automated Genealogy.